Dropbox cloud app

 2. Add additional groups as needed (maximum of 75 groups).

-Regardless of how many group names you enter, the SAML response will include only groups that a user is a member of (directly or indirectly).
+Regardless of how many group names you enter, the SAML response includes only groups that a user is a member of (directly or indirectly).
 For more information, go to About group membership mapping.

-1. Open a new browser tab and sign into Dropbox Business with your administrator account.
+1. Open an Incognito browser window, go to the Dropbox sign-in page, and sign in with your Dropbox administrator account.

-5. Toggle the Single sign-on setting from Off to either Optional or Required.
+4. Set Single sign-on to either Optional or Required.

 • If you choose Optional, your team can sign in to Dropbox using SSO or their Dropbox password.

-6. Click Add sign-in URL and enter the SSO URL you copied from Google in Step 1 above.
+5. For Add sign-in URL, paste the SSO URL that you copied in Step 1.

-7. Click Upload certificate to upload the X.509 certificate .pem file you downloaded in step 1 above.
+6. Click Upload certificate to upload the certificate file that you downloaded in Step 1.

-Only users that have been invited to your Dropbox Business team, and have accepted their invitations, are able to sign in using SSO.
+Only those users who have been invited to your Dropbox team—and have accepted their invitations—can sign in using SSO.

 Note: If you set up automatic user provisioning for Dropbox, new users added to your Google organization are automatically invited to join your Dropbox team.

-3. In the Invite to the team field, enter the Google email addresses for your new Dropbox users.
+2. For Invite to the team, enter the Google email addresses for your new Dropbox users.

 New users must open the Dropbox invitation in their Google mailbox and accept the invitation to join the the Dropbox team.
 Invited users create their Dropbox accounts during the signup process.

-• If you chose to require single-sign on, Dropbox will notify team members by email.
+• If you chose to require SSO, Dropbox notifes team members by email.

-• If you made single-sign on optional, you’ll need to notify the team yourself.
+• If you made SSO optional, you must notify the team yourself.

 1. Sign in to your Google Admin console.